brianguenter/FastDifferentiation.jl/README.md

 ##  Symbolic Processing

 Because **FD** can generate true symbolic derivatives it can easily be used in conjunction with Symbolics.jl.
-For some expressions the differentiation function in Symbolics.jl may outperform **FD** and for many functions  the oppopsite will be true.
-The relative performance of the two is strongly dependent on graph structure.

 A rule of thumb is that if your function is small (a few hundred operations or less) or tree like (where each node in the expression graph has one parent on average) then Symbolics.jl may outperform or equal **FD**.
 For more complex functions with many common subexpressions **FD** may substantially outperform Symbolics.jl.